 3. Leave to cool down completely in the tray before breaking in pieces***.
-Store the granola in an airtight container for up to a month.
+Store the granola in an airtight container for up to two weeks.

 Serve the granola at breakfast with creamy Greek yogurt and a drizzle of honey or E.’s favourite: with unsweetened almond milk and pieces of whatever fruit is currently in season.
 It would also go really well with this breakfast yogurt panna cotta recipe.